 You will need a good knowledge of how the course links together.
-In particular, you should be ready to discuss 'big' topics, such as risk, capital and return.
+In particular, you should be ready to discuss 'big' topics, such as risk, scheme design and investment.
 In addition, you need to be able to assimilate efficiently all the necessary parts of both the subject SA and equivalent subject SP course, in order to prove you understand the subject fully.
 You will also need to employ your communication skills learned in Subject CP3.